contao/docs/docs/manual/layout/module-management/user-modules.en.md

 **Send activation e-mail:** Here you can switch on the automatic activation.

-**Confirmation page:** Here you can define to which page a user is redirected after successful activation of his account (e.g. the login page).
+**Confirmation page:** Here you can define to which page a user is redirected after successful activation of their account (e.g. the login page).

 **Activation message:** Enter the text of the activation mail here.
 You can use placeholders in the format `##key##`